Music History: April 19th:

 1968 George Harrison and John Lennon bail out of their meditation lessons with Maharishi Mahesh Yogi two weeks early; later, all four Beatles publicly distance themselves from the Maharishi.

-1962 Jackie Wilson debuts at the Copacabana in New York.
+1962 Jackie Wilson makes his stage debut with a show at the Copacabana in New York City.

-1953 Rock drummer Rod Morgenstein (Winger) is born in New York.
+1953 Rock drummer Rod Morgenstein (of Winger) is born in New York.

-1947 Mark Volman (The Turtles, Flo and Eddie, Mothers of Invention) is born in Los Angeles, California.
+1947 Mark Volman (of The Turtles, Flo and Eddie, Mothers of Invention) is born in Los Angeles, California.

-1943 Pop singer Eve Graham (The New Seekers) is born Evelyn May Beatson in Auchterarder, Perth and Kinross, Scotland.
+1943 Pop singer Eve Graham (of The New Seekers) is born Evelyn May Beatson in Auchterarder, Perth and Kinross, Scotland.

 1942 Alan Price (original keyboardist for The Animals) is born in Fatfield, England.

-1942 Rock guitarist Larry Ramos (The Association) is born Hilario Ramos in Waimea, Hawaii.
+1942 Rock guitarist Larry Ramos (of The Association) is born Hilario Ramos in Waimea, Hawaii.

 1940 Singer-songwriter Bobby Russell ("The Night The Lights Went Out In Georgia") is born in Nashville, Tennessee.